eoumenwa/Dare.ioProjects/PROJECT 9: Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins.md

   In this project we are going to utilize Jenkins CI capabilities to make sure that every change made to the source code in GitHub will be automatically be   updated to the Tooling Website.

-  Continuous integration
+  Continuous integration:
   The automated building and testing of an application on every new commit.

-  Continuous delivery
+  Continuous delivery:
   A state where an application is always ready to be deployed.
 A manual step is required to actually deploy the application.

-  Continuous deployment
+  Continuous deployment:
   The automation of building, testing, and deploying.
 If all tests pass, every new commit will push new code through the entire development pipeline to
   production with no manual intervention..